 The most important change to Disney’s admission protocols is that all guests must have a park reservation to visit their chosen theme park on any given day.
 Regardless of whether you have dining reservations, dated tickets, etc., you’ll have to go online or use the My Disney Experience app to reserve your park pass, as you will be denied entry without it.
 Although it adds an extra step in the booking process, this is how Disney is capping capacity to each of the four parks to ensure that guests can visit safely.
 In addition, the park operating hours are also somewhat shorter than in past years, and Extra Magic Hours have been discontinued, so check the calendar for the up-to-date park hours during your trip.

-The next major change has been the elimination of FastPass+ reservations for all guests.
-Due to the need for extended spacing throughout the queues, the FastPass lines have been repurposed as standby queue areas, and FastPasses are not currently available to the everyday guest.
-Disney continues to utilize the Disability Access Service (DAS) passes, so you may see guests with special needs using alternate entrances, including the FP+ entrance.
+The next major change has been the elimination of FastPass+ reservations for all guests in favor of the Disney Genie+ Lightning Lane system.
+During the height of the pandemic, the FastPass lines were repurposed as standby queue areas but are now once again being used as the “express lane.”
+Disney continues to utilize the Disability Access Service (DAS) passes, so you may see guests with special needs using alternate entrances, including the Lightning Lane entrance.

 Rides and attractions